 |

 Top: tiny Tufted Arctic Saxifrage.
-Centre: bog sedge.
-Bottom: Arctic willow |
+Centre: Bog Sedge.
+Bottom: Arctic Willow |

-We also found bear footprints as well as musk ox hoof prints in the mud.
+The environment looks harsh but everywhere life burst out between the rocks and over the ground forming a cushiony mat.
+We found bear footprints as well as Musk Ox hoof prints in the mud.
 A bear print had been spotted early by the scouts so we went prepared with equipment to make casts.

 |